Chibi97/Chibi97/README.md

 👩🏼‍💻 In the IT business for more than two years.
 Primarily developing in JavaScript and PHP ( VueJs / Laravel ), but eager to learn new technologies!

 🏗 Highly skilled in both front-end and back-end but currently focusing just on front-end.
 I have an experience with SaaS applications with REST APIs, relational databases and complicated front-end components.

-🏧 I have been and still am collecting knowledge about *payment integrations* with various payment processors.
+🏧 I have been and still am collecting knowledge about payment integrations with various *payment processors*.

 📚 Also passionate about knowledge sharing, writing, and investigating programming topics!